jewelsofthought/neshama/site/posts/story/conversation.md

 I could suddenly feel His holy presence in the room. close to me.
 It was as if the air became denser, yet it was more like an intuition than a measurable effect.

-“Where does it all end/”
+“Where does it all end?”

 He laughed raucously. _“For you, it ends in death!”_